 Even scientists aren’t 100% sure about the exact causes of many mental illnesses.
 With bipolar, for example, it is thought to be primarily a biological illness.
 Genetic factors count for up to 80% of the cause and it’s also related to abnormal serotonin levels in the brain.
 When it comes to depression, many factors beyond a person’s control can lead to the illness including genetics, severe life stressors, substance side effects and medical conditions can affect how the brain regulates moods.

-Tune into my next post where I’ll share a list of things you should say to a person with mental illness.
+If you would like to know what you should say to a woman with a mental illness, check out my post with 10 things you can ask/say here.
 And while I’m here a quick reminder, don’t be silent, ask them how they’re going.
 You don’t have to offer advice, just lend a listening ear.

 What do you think of this list?
 Are there any cringe-worthy statements you’ve experienced that isn’t there?